Suprascapular nerve compression

 - all patients satisfied with outcome

-Werner et al Arthroscopy 2007
+Schroeder et al Arthroscopy 2018

-- posterior capsulotomy above IGHL with decompression of cyst with shaver
+Glenohumeral approach - posterior capsulotomy above IGHL

 Ghodadra et al Arthroscopy 2009